JuliaCJK/IDSGraphs.jl/docs/src/guide_quickstart.md

 julia> IDSGraph()
 ```

 However, this isn't that useful, as we'd have to construct all the relationships ourselves.
-IDSGraphs can also load a default graph based on data from the [CHISE project](http://www.chise.org/).
-You can pass a symbol for which dataset to load.
+IDSGraphs can also load a default graph based on data from the [CHISE project](http://www.chise.org/) (this is not licensed under the same MIT license as the code).
+You can pass a symbol for which dataset to load, for several "default" datasets.
+Otherwise, you can load an IDS file from disk as well.
 ```@example
 julia> IDSGraph(:ids)
 ```